-- Accommodation and food services was the leading contributor to the increase in Hawaii, the state with the largest increase.
+- Accommodation and food services was the leading contributor to the increase in Hawaii.